Events

 event_id | UUID | Yes | The target event ID |

-window_minutes | number | No | Time window in minutes around the event (default: 5) |
+window_minutes | number | No | Fallback time window, used only when the target has no session_id (default: 5) |

 data_mode | string | No | production (default), development, or all — set to match the target event's mode |